ZacGeurts/Simulator/README.md

 Mathematical Context: Displays z=ϕ(x,y,z0,t)z = \phi(x, y, z_0, t)z = \phi(x, y, z_0, t)
  with 4D color mapping.

+Sphere Points Mode (SDL_SCANCODE_7)

+Description: Renders a semi-transparent sphere composed of large, colorful points representing the scalar field values within a spherical region.
+Points are larger and denser than in Points mode, with semi-transparency to enhance visibility of overlapping regions and reduce gaps.
+Use Case: Ideal for visualizing scalar field distributions in a compact, spherical domain, emphasizing field intensity and structure without the cubic boundaries of Points mode.
+Suitable for applications like gravitational or electromagnetic field analysis.

+Mathematical Context: Visualizes the scalar field ϕ(x,y,z,t)\phi(x, y, z, t)\phi(x, y, z, t) within a spherical region defined by x2+y2+z2≤r2x^2 + y^2 + z^2 \leq r^2x^2 + y^2 + z^2 \leq r^2
+, where (r) is the radius derived from the grid size.
+Colors are mapped to normalized field values, with red indicating higher values, green lower values, and blue as a constant base, scaled by visualization intensity.

 Equation System
 The Simulator supports two equation types, defined in equations.h and implemented in equations.cpp: